Skip to main content

 If someone’s access gets revoked, how long does that take to propagate?

-• If the integration supports third-party webhooks and assuming you set up a Merge Common Model synced webhook, you will receive a webhook near real time with the change.
+• If the integration supports third-party webhooks and assuming you set up a Merge Common Model synced webhook, you will receive a webhook with the change in real time

 What happens when there is an issue?
 What is a failure mode?